We're all adults here: Reports from Wake ForestDaily updates from U.S. Adult Championships highlight event camaraderie

 Friends, as the competition winds down, and each of your sore muscles is telling a different story, take the time to reflect at your good fortune to be part of this difficult and rewarding sport.
 I hope you experienced connections with other like-minded individuals and new friends in this skating family, and hope you return next year and beyond.
 Plan ahead!
 2019, when we will celebrate the 25th anniversary of the U.S. Adult Championships, is only two years away.
 This means we'll be a quarter of a century old in this competition.
 Happy skating and safe travels home! #AdultSkateToo #skatingisafamily

 Age is a tag

-The very dapper Dan Brown touched hearts with his "When I Was Your Man" program in Bronze Men Dramatic V, finishing his routine by handing a rose to a lucky lady in the audience, à la Richard Dwyer.
-In Bronze Ladies Dramatic IV-V, competitors and supporters of Coralie Raugh wore bunny ears to complement Raugh's high headpiece.
-A slew of 'paparazzi' snapped podium photos of Raugh, 85, as she received the inaugural Yvonne Dowlen Trophy and event medal.
+The very dapper Dan Brown touched hearts with his "When I Was Your Man" program in Bronze 5, finishing his routine by handing a rose to a lucky lady in the audience, à la Richard Dwyer.
+In Bronze Dramatic IV-V, competitors and supporters of Coralie Raunig wore bunny ears to complement Raunig's high headpiece.
+A slew of 'paparazzi' snapped podium photos of Raunig, 85, as she received the inaugural Yvonne Dowlen Trophy and event medal.

 Miranda Young was seen using the High Performance Movement Screen (HPMS), which is a new addition this year.
 Lori Fussell is a big fan herself and was the first one to test it out.